Hillcrest

 Richardson, Mirlinda M 2006

 "Graveside service for Mirlinda M Richardson, 94, a long time area resident, will be at 10 a.m. on Thursday, Nov 30, at Hillcrest Cemetery in Harrington, WA.
-Memorial service will follow at 12 p.m. at Beautiful Savior Lutheran Church in Spokane.
-Mirlinda died Tuesday, Nov 14, at the Blue Hill Care Center in Blue Hill, Nebraska.
-Mirlinda M Richardson was born to Rev John and Bertha Gihring on Nov 9, 1912 at Krupp (now Marlin), WA.
-The family moved to Twin Falls, Idaho in 1918.
-In 1927 her father was called to Rockford, WA where he was pastor of the Missouri Synod Lutheran Church.
-In 1930 Mirlinda graduated from Rockford High School and for the next three years attended Cheney Normal (now EWU) in Cheney, WA.
-She taught school at Mohler, WA for two years and on Sept 1, 1935 married Elroy L (Pete) Richardson.
-In 1942 the family moved to Spokane, WA, where Pete was employed in various defense projects.
-For several years after the war, Pete owned and operated Richardson’s Plumbing on North Monroe and Mirlinda helped out by doing the bookkeeping and manning the shop.
-In 1955 she went to work in the plumbing department of Marshall Wells transferring to Jensen Byrd Co when they purchased Marshall Wells.
-She retired from there in 1974.
-Mirlinda was a member of Beautiful Savior Lutheran Church since 1957 and was the church organist and a member of the LWML Joy Circle for a number of years.
-She also was a member of the Tawanka alumnae group.
+Memorial service at Beautiful Savior Lutheran Church in Spokane.
+Died Tuesday, Nov 14, at the Blue Hill Care Center in Blue Hill, Nebraska.
+Born to Rev John and Bertha Gihring on Nov 9, 1912 at Krupp (now Marlin), WA.
+They lived in Twin Falls, ID, then Rockford, WA where he was pastor of the Missouri Synod Lutheran Church.
+In 1930 Mirlinda graduated from Rockford High School ,attended Cheney Normal (now EWU) in Cheney, WA.
+Taught school at Mohler, WA for two years, married Sept 1, 1935 Elroy L (Pete) Richardson.
+Member of Beautiful Savior Lutheran Church since 1957,as the church organist ,member of the LWML Joy Circle, member of the Tawanka alumnae group.
 In August 2006, Mirlinda moved to Nebraska to be closer to her daughters.
 Mirlinda is survived by two daughters: Linda Beshore and her husband, Robert (Arvada, CO) and Beverly Witt and her husband, James (Blue Hill, NE); 9 grandchildren and 15 great grandchildren.
 She was preceded in death by her parents, her husband (Feb 8, 1992), four brothers and one great grandson."
 (Spokesman)

 Richardson, Virginia ---